atet/virtual/README.md

 * Any mistakes will not permanently affect the Raspberry Pi's OS
 * How you install and configure programs are precisely written out as a document
-* You can use pre-made instructions to get a quick headstart or share your custom builds to help others
+* You can use pre-made instructions to get a quick head start or share your custom builds to help others

 [Back to Top](#table-of-contents)